-What If I Need To Repair My Fixed Assets?
+What If I Need to Repair My Fixed Assets?

 A capital expense is the cost of a repair that provides a lasting benefit or advantage.
-For example, if you installed vinyl siding on the exterior walls of your garage or shop, which you have claimed as a capital expense, you are extending the useful life of your property.
-This will need to be included in your CCA for that fixed asset.
+For example, if you install vinyl siding on the exterior walls of a wooden property, you are extending its useful life.
+This expense must be included in your CCA for that fixed asset.